binggu1993/testMybatis/README.md

 # testMybatis
-a simple mybatis demo project
+a simple mybatis demo project with crud